 HOW WILL COVID AND BREXIT AFFECT ME IF I WANT TO GO SKIING IN FRANCE?

-Are you thinking about skiing in France this winter or in the 2021 / 2022 season but worried about what paperwork you will need?
-There have been a lot of changes recently due to COVID, so it’s understandable if you’re confused about what you need to do.
+Thinking about skiing in France in the 2021 / 2022 season but worried about what paperwork you will need?
+There have been a lot of changes recently due to COVID, so it’s understandable if you’re confused.
 You might also be wondering how Brexit will affect your ski holiday.
 We’ve been keeping a close eye on things and have summarised what we’ve learnt below.
-Our page dedicated to Coronavirus and Safety also explains what you can do to help everyone stay safe whilst on our ski transfer buses and on holiday.
+Our page dedicated to Coronavirus and Safety explains what you can do to help everyone stay safe whilst on our ski transfer buses and on holiday.

 WHICH AIRPORT ARE YOU FLYING INTO?

 If you are flying into Grenoble Airport or Lyon Airport, and skiing in France, then you only need to worry about what France asks of you.
-Depending on where you are coming from, you probably won’t need to fill in any forms.
-Keep reading for more info.
+You’ll either need to be fully vaccinated or have a negative test.
+Regardless of where you are coming from, you will need to fill in the Declaration sur l’honneur form.

 If you are flying into Geneva Airport, then you also need to consider what the Swiss ask of you.
-If you have tickets booked to transit straight to France, you should be ok.
-All the ski resorts we cover are in regions in France that are currently not on the Swiss naughty list.
-However, you probably will need to fill in a ‘traceability sheet’ upon landing at Geneva Airport.
+If you are fully vaccinated and have tickets booked to transit straight to France, you should be ok.
+All the ski resorts we cover are in regions in France so you need to ensure your comply with the French rules.
+You will need to fill in an entry form before landing at Geneva Airport.

 I AM BRITISH AND COMING IN FROM THE UK

-Brexit won’t have much impact on Brits holidaying in France.
-However, with the departure of the UK from the EU, British nationals will be required to have 6 months validity on their passport, should ensure they have adequate health insurance and/or check that their E111 is still valid.
+Brexit hasn’t had much impact on Brits holidaying in France.
+However, since the UK’s departure from the EU, British nationals are required to have at least 6 months validity on their passport.
+Use the Government’s passport validity tool to be sure.
+Ensure you have adequate health insurance and/or check your E111 is still valid.
 You can find more up to date info, including about Covid-19 on the UK FCO page for France or the French Ministry of Foreign Affairs website.
 The Ambassador’s website has regular updates with the latest news.
-Read our blog post about the rules on returning to the UK.

-I AM COMING FROM AN EU MEMBER STATE (or a country on France’s Exemption List)
+I AM COMING FROM AN EU MEMBER STATE (or a country on France’s Green List)

-If you’re coming from a Member State of the EU, Andorra, Australia, Iceland, Japan, Liechtenstein, Monaco, New Zealand, Norway, South Korea, Singapore, Switzerland or Thailand, then France does not require you to fill in any forms related to COVID.
-However, all passengers landing at Geneva airport will be required to fill in a tracing form.
+If you’re fully vaccinated and are coming from a Member State of the EU, Australia, Israel, Japan, New Zealand, the United States and a few other countries, then France only requires you to fill in Declaration sur l’honneur form to say you are symptom-free and have not been in contact with a positive case recently.
+However, all passengers landing at Geneva airport may be required to fill in an entry form.
 This details where you came in from and where you are staying, such as in Val Thorens or Val d’Isere.
-This is so the authorities can contact you should anyone on your flight subsequently test positive for COVID.

 – – – – – – – – – – – – – – – – – –